mbivert/acme-tools/README.md

     	but written in sh(1), orthogonal with Getids's behavior (+Buffer management, and X// like looping on filenames patterns.

+    	If -a is augmented with a -k, we will keep the original directory of the +Buffer window.
+Use case is the autodump in the Acme script, which systematically reset the directory, and thus messes up regularly e.g. the "clickable links" of the compiler output.

     EXAMPLES
     	$ Do 'Edit ,d' -a
     		Clear '+Buffer' window's body

 ## Exec